wp-plugins/newsletter/readme.txt

 subscription process.
 Double opt-in is law compliant and it means the user has to confirm the subscription following simple standard instructions sent to him via email.

+Newsletter 2.5 works.

+Take the time to read the user guide, to configure it as if it would be a new installed plug-in, to enter the subscription form panel and configure it.
+Read the user guide about WordPress cron system and how it can affect the sending process.
+If you need to translate the subscription form, use the subscription form panel, please, do not hack the language files, they are used only on activation.
+On some WordPress installations the automatic update does not trigger the activation process.
+It's important, so try to deactivate and reactivate the plug-in if it does not saves e-mails.
+If you update manually uploading the plug-in with FTP, deactivate it first and the reactivate.

+Please, DO NOT hack the plug-in files and then, when things go wrong, try to solve the problem writing me...
+I have no time to answer to all.
+Reinstall if you're in doubt about the plug-in integrity.

+Thank you.

 Each step of subscribe and cancel process is fully configurable and translatable.

 Subscription form and profile form are easily configurable from administrative panels and you